 - 1 tsp (8 gr) salt

-In a small bowl, place the yeas and add the water and mix, then set aside.
+In a small bowl, place the yest, then add the water and mix completely, and set aside.

-In a bowl mix the flour and salt together.
-Then add the previous mixture to this and integrate.
-Cover the dough with kitchen plastic wrap and let it rise for 10 to 12 hours.
+In a bowl, mix the flour and salt together.
+Now, add the previous mixture and mix until well intergrated.
+Cover the dough with some kitchen plastic wrap and let it rise for 10 to 12 hours.

-After this, Place the dough on a clean floured surface and without kneading fold the dough over itself a few times to form a 6 inches (15 cm ) long, using some more flour when necessary.
+Once this time has passed, place the dough on a clean and floured surface and without kneading just fold the dough over itself a couple of times, to form a 6 inches (15 cm ) long rectangle, using some more flour when necessary.

-Usinng a knife or a spatula, divide the resulting rectangle in two by cutting it lenghtwise to get two 6 inches (15 cm) long rectangles.
-Place the ciabattas over separate pieces of parchment paper and let them sit for 1 hour.
+Using a knife or spatula, divide the resulting rectangle in two, by cutting it lenghtwise, to end up with two recnatgles, 6 inches (15 cm) long.
+Place the ciabattas on two separate pieces of parchment paper and let it sit for 1 hour.

-Once the hour has passed, place the baking sheet in the oven (without the ciabattas) and place a baking pan on the lower rack of the oven.
-Then preheat the oven for 15 minutes at 480°F (250°C).
+Once the hour has passed, place the baking sheet inside the oven (without the bread) and put a baking pan with walls on the lower part of the oven for 15 minutes to 482°F (250°C).

-Once the oven is preheated, take the baking sheet out of it and place the ciabattas with the parchment paper on top and put it in the oven again, then pour 1 C water in the baking pan placed on the lower rack and bake for 35 to 45 minutes.
+Once the oven is ready, take the baking sheet out of the oven and place the ciabattas with the parchment paper on it and put in the oven again and pour 1 C of boiling water in the baking pan and bake for 35 to 45 minutes.